Ayon-SSP/Backend-Dev/Frontend-Dev/React/react.md

 #### Redux thunk:
 - it is the standart way to perform async action (apply middle ware)
+definition: A Redux thunk is a middleware that allows you to write action creators in Redux that return a function (instead of an action object) to handle asynchronous logic or complex synchronous logic, such as fetching data or conditionally dispatching actions.

 ## stateless & stateful application.